XtromAI/Local-Journal/docs/planning/draft-requirements.md

 ### **User Interface (UI)**

-* **Single-Page Application**: The entire app, including the chat and historical entries, will be contained within a single application file.
+* **Single-Page Application**: The entire app, including the chat and historical entries, will be contained within a single page.
 * **Chat Layout**: The chat interface should be responsive and clean, with distinct styling for user and AI messages.
 * **Mobile-First Design**: The UI and interactive elements are optimized for mobile, ensuring a seamless experience on touch devices.
 * **Dark Mode**: The application will use a dark mode theme.
-* **Confirmation Dialogs**: All modal confirmation dialogs must be designed and implemented within the application file.
+* **Confirmation Dialogs**: All modal confirmation dialogs must be designed and implemented within the application.

 ### **Retrieval-Augmented Generation (RAG)**